-Here’s a list of the major NQ festivals and events happening across the region during 2017.
+Here’s a list of the major NQ festivals and events that occur each year across the region.

 Chinese New Year year seems to become a bigger event every year in Cairns with thousands of Chinese tourists descending upon the city for the celebrations.
-Highlights this year are the Esplanade fireworks on 27 January and the ever popular Chinese Street Festival on 4 February with Lion dancing, traditional drumming, performances, Chinese food and lots of colourful entertainment.
-Book yourself in for some yum cha to welcome in the year of the rooster.
+Highlights include the ever popular Chinese Street Festival with Lion dancing, traditional drumming, performances, Chinese food and lots of colourful entertainment.

 A fun family event in the outback that is small enough for visitors to mingle with the musicians.

 Get your vintage gear on and step back in time for this family friendly weekend with live entertainment and demonstrations.

 A well-established annual event catering for foodies and families.